kharaone/plan/README.md

 script is your interface to your entire development environment.
 `plan` provides useful `help` commands (e.g. `plan help kick`) and, if you're using Zsh, has tab-completions for all commands.
-To add new commands to `plan` you simply have to place a bash file in the folder `scripts/commands` that follows a specific interface (see some of the other files for examples).
+To add new commands to `plan` you simply have to place a bash script in the folder `scripts/commands` that follows a specific interface (see some of the other files for examples) and you're done.

 The `presets/*.yml` files are used to specify various subsets of your services.
 At [Famly][famly] we have three at the moment: fullstack, frontend, backend.
 You can switch between them using the `switch` command (e.g. `plan switch backend`).
-We're working on a more granular way to specify which services to run but haven't found a good solution yet.
+We're working on a more granular way to specify which services to run but haven't found a good solution yet. `switch` is simply creating a symlink from `docker-compose.yml` to the specific preset.

 A tool for managing your development environment isn't very useful if you don't have a couple of services to manage so the repository also